ymlai87416/CarND-Vehicle-Detection/writeup.md

 ##### Integration with previous project:
 1. I have also integrated the previous project "Advance lane finding" to this project such that the program can now detect lane and vehicle `vehicle_detection.py`.
-By doing so, the computer now has more information on the road, and decide what is the next action (accelerate, decelerate, emergency stop) and route planning.
+By doing so, the computer now has more information on the road and decides what is the next action (accelerate, decelerate, emergency stop) and route planning.
 Here is [a link to the video](https://youtu.be/rEKE_fyPhqY) The program takes 2 parameters, the video file name and a debug flag.
 To run the program,
 ```bash